 David G. Gaw has been one of our independent directors since the completion of our initial listed public offering and is our lead independent director.
-He previously served as one of our independent directors and chairman of our audit committee from November 2011 until September 2016.
+He also currently serves as the chairperson of the Board's Audit Committee and as a member of the Cybersecurity Committee.
 Mr. Gaw is currently a real estate project consultant.
 From November 2009 through January 2011, Mr. Gaw served as Chief Financial Officer of Pyramid Hotels and Resorts, a REIT that focused on hospitality properties.
 From September 2008 through November 2009, Mr. Gaw was engaged in managing his personal investments.
 From June 2007 to September 2008, he was Chief Financial Officer of Berkshire Development, a private real estate developer that focused on retail development.
 From April 2001 until June 2007, he served as the Senior Vice President, Chief Financial Officer and Treasurer of Heritage Property Investment Trust, Inc., a then-publicly traded REIT listed on the NYSE (NYSE:HTG).
 Mr. Gaw was serving in those capacities when Heritage Property engaged in its initial public offering.
-Mr. Gaw served as Senior Vice President of Boston Properties, Inc., a publicly traded REIT listed on the NYSE (NYSE: BXP, from 1982 - 2000, and also served as its Chief Financial Officer beginning at the time of its initial public offering in 1997.
-Mr. Gaw received a bachelor of science degree and an MBA from Suffolk University.
+Mr. Gaw served as Senior Vice President of Boston Properties, Inc., a publicly traded REIT listed on the NYSE (NYSE: BXP), from 1982 - 2000, and also served as its Chief Financial Officer beginning at the time of its initial public offering in 1997.
+Mr. Gaw received a Bachelor of Science degree and an MBA from Suffolk University.
 Mr. Gaw was selected as a director because of his extensive experience with financial reporting, accounting and controls and REIT management.